DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-admission-controller.md

 ## View APM traces in Datadog

-1. Exercise the app running the following command:
+1. Run the following command:
    {{< code-block lang="shell" >}}
 curl localhost:8080/upstream{{< /code-block >}}

 2. Open the Datadog UI and see the two services reporting under the [Service Catalog][11]:
    {{< img src="tracing/guide/tutorials/tutorial-admission-controller-service-catalog.png" alt="Springback and springfront services in the Service Catalog." style="width:100%;" >}}

-3. Explore Traces and see the associated Service Map as well:
+3. Explore Traces and see the associated Service Map:
     {{< img src="tracing/guide/tutorials/tutorial-admission-controller-traces.png" alt="The flame graph that represents the service." style="width:100%;" >}}
     {{< img src="tracing/guide/tutorials/tutorial-admission-controller-service-map.png" alt="The service map that represents the service." style="width:100%;" >}}